jack5341/grupo/README.md

 [![NPM Version][npm-version-image]][npm-url]

-Run your application in cluster mode in middleware! 🃏
+Run your application as cluster mode in middleware! 🃏

 ## Installation